condeadriankeith/RenThing/docs/general/OLLAMA_INTEGRATION.md

 ## Prerequisites

 1. [Ollama](https://ollama.com/) installed on your machine
-2. The Llama 3.1 8B model pulled locally
+2. The phi3:mini model will be automatically pulled when you run `npm install`

 ## Setup Instructions